MichelleSchlunz/Submission-server/README.md

 DEPLOY
 ===============
 To deploy this service, ensure that the server has Java 8 installed.
+Deploy jar file.